 - When dry, inspect the lenses in particular to make sure there is no salt residue, especially at the junction of the lens and frame.

 - If there is no salt / dirt residue remaining on the lenses, buff them with the microfibre bag supplied.
 ONLY use the microfibre bag supplied.
-Other materials could be abrasive.
+Other materials could be abrasive and may damage the coatings.

-Make sure the soap is chemical free and non-abrasive, and make sure your hands are clean too.
-Between steps 2 & 3 above, place a few diluted drops of soap onto the lenses, the rubber nosepad and rubber temples, and with your clean hands gently work the soap on both sides of the lenses and the rubber parts.
-Be sure to clean the area where the edge of the lenses meet the frame, where salt, dirt, skin oils and sunscreen can accumulate.
+After completing step 3 above, place a few diluted drops of soap onto the lenses and with your clean fingers gently work in the detergent on both sides of the lenses.
+Use a circular motion with your fingers and be sure to work it right into the edges of the lenses as this is where salt, dirt, skin oils and sunscreen can accumulate.
+Thoroughly rinse off the detergent and then continue steps 4-6 above.